VUVRTroopers/shess/README.md

 [![Play Now](https://img.shields.io/badge/Play_Now-Live_on_GitHub_Pages-success?style=for-the-badge)](https://VUVRTroopers.github.io/shess/)

 **Shess** is a high-impact, physics-driven twist on traditional chess.
 Instead of moving pieces to static squares, you calculate trajectories, manage momentum, and flick your pieces across a circular arena to shatter the opponents king or knock it out of bounds.
-It's what happens when chess meets billiards, shuffleboard, and sumo wrestling.
+It's what happens when chess meets billiards and shuffleboard.

 ![Shess Gameplay Preview](./preview-image.png)